 '''Instead:''' Han disregards her warning, and they fly the ''Falcon'' directly back to the rebel base, with the Empire following a few hours behind them.

-'''You'd Think:''' Tarkin would listen to him.
+'''You'd Expect:''' Tarkin would listen to him.
 If the rebels are attacking a specific point on the Death Star, that would suggest that there ''is'' a weakness of some kind.\\

 '''Instead:''' Tarkin tells Bast to shut up, saying, "Evacuate?
 In our moment of triumph??
 I think you overestimate their chances."
 He ends up dying when the Death Star is destroyed.

 * The Imperial fleet gets the info that the Rebels are on Hoth.
 In command of the fleet is Admiral Ozzel.\\